thuml/Latent-Spectral-Models/README.md

 # Latent Spectral Models (ICML 2023)

+**Paper Correction:** There is a typo in our descriptions about evaluation metrics.
+The paper reported results are Relative L2.

 Solving High-Dimensional PDEs with Latent Spectral Models [[paper]](https://arxiv.org/abs/2301.12664)

 To tackle both the approximation and computation complexities in PDE-governed tasks.
 We propose the Latent Spectral Models (LSM) with the following features: